NYU-CSO/recitation/r8/README.md

 ### Linker and Shared library

-We examine the shared library to be loaded with `./a.out` using the UNIX tool `ldd` (do `man ldd`).
+We can examine the shared library to be loaded with `./a.out` using the UNIX tool `ldd` (do `man ldd`).
 Type `ldd ./a.out` and find out the pathname of the shared library file that correspond to C standard library.

-Now, let's examine the symbols defined in the C library to see if the remaining undefined symbols in `./a.out` can indeed be found there.
+Now, let's examine the symbols defined in the C library to see if the remaining undefined symbols of
+`./a.out` can indeed be found there.
 Type `nm -D <filename>` to list dynamic symbols.
+Did you find what you are looking for?

 ### Programming errors in the linking process